filamentphp/filament/packages/actions/docs/07-prebuilt-actions/07-restore.md

     ->record($this->post)
 ```

-If you want to restore table rows, you can use the `Filament\Tables\Actions\RestoreAction` instead, or `Filament\Tables\Actions\RestoreBulkAction` to restore multiple at once:
+If you want to restore table rows, you can use the `Filament\Actions\RestoreAction` instead, or `Filament\Actions\RestoreBulkAction` to restore multiple at once:

 ```php
 use Filament\Actions\BulkActionGroup;